Buenaventura0/javascript-projects/mysterious-organism/README.md

-This is a project that mimicks how an unknown fiction organism could behave.
+This is a project that mimics how an unknown fictional organism could behave.

-It is programmed with JavaScript with a factory function that creates organisms on demand.
+It is programmed with JavaScript and has a factory function that creates organisms on demand.
-This factory function has several methods that replicate mutation, allows the research team to compare samples or predict the survability of a target sample.
+This factory function has several methods that replicate mutation, allowing the research team to compare samples or predict the survivability of a target sample.

-The code ends returning an array of a working sample of 30 organisms as JavaScript objects to work with.
+The code returns an array of a working sample of 30 organisms as JavaScript objects to work with.